-Sydney-based Dimitri Cassimatis is a seasoned 360 photographer who’s been using the Insta360 Pro to create virtual tours, like the one above, since shortly after the Pro first launched.
+Sydney-based Dimitri Cassimatis is a seasoned 360 photographer who uses Insta360 professional cameras to create virtual tours.
 His Sydney-based production company is Simply 360.

 We caught up with him to get his top-five tips on creating the ultimate virtual tour for real estate, tourism or business promotion.